 — Rolling Stone, damning me with faint praise

 I'm often in the field or in work settings which preclude easy Internet access to services like OKCupid.
 Please don't take it personally if replies are slow.
 For [redacted] reasons, I no longer carry a cell phone.

 My (more) adult life has also involved a lot of movement.
-As a teen and in my 20's I did a lot of dissociative drugs, and the outside-looking-in POV they provided on the world has shaped much of my worldview, and left me detached from things many people would consider crucial.
+As a teen and in my 20's I did a lot of dissociative drugs, and the outside-looking-in POV they provided on the world has shaped much of my worldview, and left me detached from things and concerns many people would consider crucial.

 I don't talk about my life a lot with casual Internet acquaintances, and tend to give vague answers when pressed.
 Please don't take it personally (sensing a trend?) - if & when I do explain, you'll understand why this is.